geosolutions-it/MapStore2/docs/user-guide/connecting-widgets.md

 <img src="../img/connecting-widgets/legend-map.jpg" class="ms-docimage"/>

-## Connecting Widgets with Table
+## Connecting Table widgets with other widgets

-With the same procedure used for maps, that seen in the [previous section](connecting-widgets.md#maps-with-other-maps), the user can connect Table widgets with:
+With the same procedure used for maps (see [previous section](connecting-widgets.md#maps-with-other-maps)) the user can connect Table widgets with:

 * Map widgets